Pella86/Schrodinger-religion/The religion.md

 Schrödinger religion, will consider the hypothesis that atheism AND theism both exist at the same time.
 The existence of the presence of a god discussion is mathematically proven to be a non-answerable question, since neither side as far as of now can provide proof to the existence or the nonexistence. (source, Gödel and Sobel).
+*(Gödel and Aquin define the principle of faith in God but aren't proof of it.
+Sobel critizises those principles.*
+*Depending on the branch of philosophy there's ways to demontrate god presence.
+Just mathematics can't prove it.)*
 Although it is a human need to believe in a super being, an order of things, a god or gods so to speak.
 More than 80% of the population believes or is unsure about the presence of a god.
 [1] This reflects a basic human need to cope with the apparent void meaning of life.
 Now God, or a super natural being